Golbolco/fission-ce/FISSION_Modding_Guide.md

 ### Generated Reports:

-The system automatically creates these files in `data/lists/`:
+The system automatically creates these files inÂ `data/lists/`:

-1.  `quests_list.txt` - All quests with slots, mod assignments, and generated message IDs
+1.  `quests_list.txt`Â - All quests with slots, mod assignments, and generated message IDs

-2.  `messages_quests_list.txt` - All mod quest descriptions with IDs
+2.  `messages_quests_list.txt`Â - All mod quest descriptions with IDs

-3.  `maps_list.txt` - All maps with slots, types, and override info
+3.  `maps_list.txt`Â - All maps with slots, types, and override info

-4.  `area_list.txt` - All areas with slots and mod assignments
+4.  `area_list.txt`Â - All areas with slots and mod assignments

-5.  `messages_map_list.txt` - All mod messages in map.msg with IDs
+5.  `messages_map_list.txt`Â - All mod messages in map.msg with IDs

-6.  `messages_worldmap_list.txt` - All mod messages in worldmap.msg with IDs
+6.  `messages_worldmap_list.txt`Â - All mod messages in worldmap.msg with IDs

 ### Quest Report Format (`quests_list.txt`):